Council’s Community Engagement Policy was adopted by Council on 22 February 2021.

-The draft policy is Council’s commitment to provide the community with opportunities to help to feed into and shape projects, strategies, services and decisions that may affect you.
+The policy is Council’s commitment to provide the community with opportunities to help to feed into and shape projects, strategies, services and decisions that may affect you.

 About the policy

-The draft policy outlines how Council will engage with our community.
+The policy outlines how Council will engage with our community.
 It talks about our principles that underpin our approach to engagement, as well a framework for choosing the best ways to engage our community, including when to use methods, like ‘deliberative’ engagement, tool, like social media, surveys or pop ups.

 We recently asked our community and other key stakeholders how you want to be involved in decision making in Whitehorse.
 Community and key stakeholder inputs, research, requirements of the Act, subject matter expertise, as well as sector and industry standards for best practice community engagement all contributed to the draft policy.

-The draft policy has four guiding principles
+The policy has four guiding principles

 - Inclusive, accessible and constructive participation